 In this phase, you will learn three exercises that are regularly featured, these being Hip Sways, Hip Tucks, and Hip Rolls.
 While repetitive, the rhythmic moves are fun and quite sensual and they feel as though they will be extremely effective over time.

 Hip Sways target the obliques to nip in your waist and get rid of love handles, while Hip Tucks work the upper, lower and middle abs.
 Hip Rolls elongate all of the ab muscles.
 Each move also targets the back, to strengthen the entire core.

 Jaana also tells you what not to do so you can avoid injury.

-Designed to get fat burning underway, you will start doing the three moves learned in Phase 1.
-These will be done repeatedly to different rhythms and tempos.
-Your heart rate will be in the perfect fat burning zone, so along with working your core, you will be burning lots of calories.
+With a focus on fat burning, Phase 2 incorporates the three moves learned in Phase 1 at different rhythms and tempos.
+Your heart rate will be in the perfect fat burning zone, so along with working your core, you will torch lots of calories.

 Each workout includes an intense “metabolic accelerator,” segment.
 These power moves are performed very quickly for approximately 30 seconds, burning additional calories and boosting your metabolic rate post-workout.

 In this phase, you will be targeting other muscle groups, including your arms, back, shoulders, legs, and glutes.
-You will do this working multiple muscles simultaneously and in different directions.
+Multiple muscles are worked simultaneously and in different directions.

 Stick with the workouts, and you will become leaner, tighter, and more toned.
-By the end of Phase 3, along with your abs being flat and your waist smaller, your arms and legs will have better tone, and your butt will be tighter and higher.
+By the end of Phase 3, your abs will be flatter, your waist smaller, your arms and legs will be more toned, and your butt will be tighter and higher.

-A countdown timer is on the screen throughout the workouts.
-There’s also the option of increasing or decreasing the music volume in some of the workouts.
+A countdown timer is on the screen throughout the workouts, and with some, there’s the option of increasing or decreasing the music volume.